Staunton, Round Two: How to Keep Busy on Your Next Visit

 You’ve visited Staunton and watched a play at the Blackfriars Theatre, luxuriated at the Blackburn Inn, eaten fresh at Staunton Farmers’ Market, and explored the past at the Frontier Culture Museum.
 You’ve relished pastries at Réunion and savored dinner at The Shack.
 You can repeat all those things during visit #2, but Staunton has much, much more to offer.
 Read on for more opportunities to enjoy even more of Staunton’s bounty!

 Stay in Style

 Staunton offers no end to historic lodgings.
-Consider bedding down for a few nights at the Berkeley House Bed and Breakfast where you’ll enjoy rooms outfitted with both fine antiques and modern amenities.
+Consider bedding down for a few nights at the Historic Berkeley Place where you’ll enjoy rooms outfitted with both fine antiques and modern amenities.
 Enjoy your delicious farm-to-table breakfast and read the paper on the wide front porch before strolling downtown to enjoy the rest of your day.
 Another lodging with some interesting history is Gibson’s Warehouse, which includes newly renovated efficiency apartments in a 1905 structure in the Wharf that used to be a working railroad warehouse!

 Cross the street to explore the train station (including the historic footbridge) and Woodrow Park on Sears Hill, that’s high enough to see much of downtown.

 Under its new outdoor dining initiative, Staunton has closed sections of Beverley Street to car traffic on the weekends for foot traffic and outside dining.
 You should definitely take advantage of this opportunity to enjoy so many of Staunton’s flavors and dine under the stars.
 For a list of participating restaurants, see Dine Out in Staunton and Beyond.